-- What is the advice about returning to work?
+- What's the advice about returning to work?

-As of 1 August, when shielding has paused, you're able to return to work if required and it's safe to do so.
+As of 2 November, you're advised to work if required and it's safe to do so.
 Employers have a duty to protect your health and safety.
 The Scottish government has published a workplace risk assessment tool to help you and your manager assess and help reduce your risk from Covid-19.

-As of 16 August, when shielding has paused, you'll no longer be eligible for Statutory Sick Pay (SSP).
-You should continue to work from home then you can go to work if your workplace is Covid-secure.
+As of 16 August, when shielding paused, it was advised that if you can’t work from home then you can go to work if your workplace is Covid-secure.
 This continues to be the case.

-Your employer should help you to return to work safely and must take all reasonable measures to reduce the risk of exposure to coronavirus.
+Your employer should take all reasonable measures to reduce the risk of exposure to coronavirus.
 The Welsh Government has issued guidance to employers on taking measures to make the workplace safe.

 From 31 July, when shielding paused, it was advised that if it’s possible to work from home then you are advised to.
 This is still the case.
-However, if you do need to go into the workplace then employers have a 'duty of care' for staff, customers and anyone else who visits the workplace.
+However, if you do need to go into the workplace then employers have a 'duty of care' for staff, customers and anyone else who visits that workplace.
 This means they should be taking all steps they reasonably can to support your health, safety and wellbeing.